netoptimizer/prototype-kernel/kernel/Documentation/bpf/index.rst

-The Berkeley Packet Filter (BPF) started (`article 1992`_) as a special-purpose virtual machine (register based filter evaluator) for filtering network packets, best known for the its in tcpdump.
+The Berkeley Packet Filter (BPF) started (`article 1992`_) as a special-purpose virtual machine (register based filter evaluator) for filtering network packets, best known for its use in tcpdump.
 It is documented in the kernel tree, in the first part of:
 `Documentation/networking/filter.txt`_